accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 3. At least one feature with at least one test with at least one support point (follow relevant instructions).

 All new technologies must be approved by at least one other person.

-## Suggest a new feature

-Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new feature.
-A new feature will only be accepted if it includes:

-1. A name for the feature.
-2. A description of the feature.
-2. Links to relevant standards to support the feature and describe how AT interaction is supposed to work.
-3. At least one test case with at least one support point.
-4. Any support details that you are aware of.

-All new features must be approved by at least one other person.